English and Scottish Dance Camp Weekend

 Lisa Scott is an accomplished pianist and teacher.
 Coming from a musical heritage, she earned a Bachelor of Music at Lewis and Clark College.
 She studied the art of accompaniment at the University of Southern California and in New York.
 She began Scottish dancing, soon earned her preliminary teaching certificate, and then leared to play for Scottish dance.
 Lisa has played piano for Scottish dance in the U.S., Canada, and Japan, and Scotland.
 Many years ago she fell in love with English country dance and music and has been playing for workshops and balls ever since.
 Lisa's sensitivity to dance rjhythms and her lyrical style make her music a joy for dancers.

-Camp begins on Friday June 6 at 630 pm with a potluck dinner and dance party.
+Camp begins on Friday June 5 at 630 pm with a potluck dinner and dance party.
 You may arrive as early as 4:30 pm to get settled.
-Camp ends on Sunday June 8 after lunch.
-For a complete schedule and list of dances for evening programs, see the PDF camp flyer.
+Camp ends on Sunday June 7 after lunch.

 The weekend is limited to 70 participants.
 Registrations will be accepted on a first-come, first-served basis.
 Your registration form, accompanied by a deposit of half the full registration amount is due by April 30. $15 of this deposit is non-refundable.
 The balance of your registration is due by May 16.

 Need based and work scholarships are available.
 Work scholarships pay for half the registration fee.
 Scholarship folks will be involved in meal set-up and clean-up as well as facilitating end-of-camp cleaning.
 To apply for a scholarship, contact the camp registrar.